Andrew J. Marchese

 Andrew brings a distinctive combination of litigation skills to his practice, developed during his legal career in South Florida.
 He represents various individuals, private and public companies, and non-profit entities in a broad range of business matters.
-Andrew has represented hundreds of condominium associations, homeowners associations, directors, officers and property managers in claims ranging from breach of fiduciary duty, breach of the declaration, real estate liens, real property document disputes, Fair Housing Act (FHA) and HUD claims.
+Board Certified in Condominium and Planned Development law by The Florida Bar, Andrew has represented hundreds of condominium associations, homeowners associations, directors, officers and property managers in claims ranging from breach of fiduciary duty, breach of the declaration, real estate liens, real property document disputes, Fair Housing Act (FHA) and HUD claims.
 His extensive directors & officers practice has given him significant experience with all types of claims in this arena.

 In 1990, Andrew graduated from the University of Maryland (College Park) where he received his Bachelor of Arts Degree in Criminal Justice/Pre-Law.
 He then went onto obtain his juris doctor from The Thomas M. Cooley School of Law (cum laude), graduating in the top ten percent of his class.

 Community Associations - Exposures Close to Home, Marshall Dennehey Client Presentation, September, 2020